eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 * No integrated GPU

 * Two AMD RX 7900 XTX installed.

-(Their node values in 'rocminfo' output are '1' and '2', as the AMD Ryzen Threadripper CPU on my device is identified as "Agent 1" and is assigned 0 as its node value.
-Therefore, I use indexes '0', '1' instead for GPUs setting below.)
+Note: You may run `rocm-smi` to find the mapping information of node numbers to devices numbers.

 ## Overview